Table of Contents

 - Betta mates, like Mystery snails, often like these hammocks.

-The Zoo Med Betta Leaf Hammock (check it on Amazon) is a popular choice, though it comes with some safety concerns.
-But it if your betta is active and enjoys resting spots close to the surface.
+The Zoo Med Betta Leaf Hammock is a popular choice, though it comes with some safety concerns.
+Put it if your betta is active and enjoys resting spots close to the surface.
 And if you’re willing to clean the hammock regularly to prevent dirt buildup.

 Concerns About Betta Leaf Hammocks